encode/uvicorn/docs/index.md

 For small services you can also write ASGI applications directly.

+### Starlette

+[Starlette](https://github.com/encode/starlette) is a lightweight ASGI framework/toolkit.

+It is ideal for building high performance asyncio services, and supports both HTTP and WebSockets.

 ### Django Channels

 The ASGI specification was originally designed for use with [Django Channels](https://channels.readthedocs.io/en/latest/).